-Research on dissolution-diffusion characteristics of carbon dioxide in fractured saline aquifers
+Impact of fractures on convective-mixing characteristics of carbon dioxide in saline aquifers

 • loading